Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 ## December 8th, 2020
 * Q&A: Will there be a creative-style mode in the future? https://www.youtube.com/watch?v=ba7BBZw0IsU
 * Q&A: Will there be any Base Defense? https://www.youtube.com/watch?v=5-8ACtMU2_E

+## December 15th, 2020
+* Q&A: Can we get turrets and more PvE? https://www.youtube.com/watch?v=sJnuRV0OGF0
+* Q&A: How about Creative Mode? https://www.youtube.com/watch?v=pFc0pdgYnlU

 # Geothermal Energy